strixcode/qmlfmt-docker/README.md

 # qmlfmt-docker
 qmlfmt - command line application that formats QML files

-This is dockerized version of [jesperhh/qmlfmt](https://github.com/jesperhh/qmlfmt)
+This is a dockerized version of [strixcode/qmlfmt](https://github.com/strixcode/qmlfmt)

 ## Usage